Stephen Paduano

-Joseph Stephen Paduano (born January 22, 1965), also known by his nom de guerre Carapali Lualhati, is a Filipino politician who previously served as the House Minority Leader from 2020 to 2022.
-He has been the party-list representative for Abang Lingkod since 2014.
+Joseph Stephen Salupeza Paduano (born January 22, 1965), also known by his nom de guerre Carapali Lualhati, is a Filipino politician and previously the national commander of the Revolutionary Proletarian Army-Alex Boncayao Brigade (RPA-ABB), an armed communist revolutionary group.
+As a representative, he previously served as the House Minority Leader from 2020 to 2022.
+He served as the party-list representative for Abang Lingkod from 2014 to 2025.